 The Molekule is an air purification device that’s won many awards and claims to destroy over 99% of airborne COVID particles.
 The company claims that their products are backed by over 25 years of R&D.

 But is Molekule really superior to standard HEPA air filters which can be cheaper?
 Is indoor air purification even necessary, or is it a waste of money?
 Is Molekule proven to work?
-And what retailer sells Molekule for the best price?
+And is Molekule better or worse than other popular air purifiers like Air Doctor?

-In this article we’ll answer all of these questions and more as we discuss whether indoor air purification is even necessary based on a review of medical studies, compare the Molekule to other air purifiers, and analyze the tests done on the Molekule to see whether or not it's likely to be effective.
+In this article we’ll answer all of these questions and more, as we discuss whether indoor air purification is even necessary based on a review of research studies, and analyze the tests done on the Molekule to see whether or not it's likely to be effective.

 Is Air Purification Even Needed?